 Mercury died of AIDS the day after announcing he had the disease.
 He died the morning of November 24, 1991 at age 45.

 May is an accomplished scholar.
 He studied astronomy and physics at Imperial College in London.

-All 4 members wrote at least one of their hits.
-Since they all wrote, it gave them very diverse sound.
+All four members wrote at least one of their hits.
+Since they all wrote, it gave them a very diverse sound.